echiner/edem-mda-nosql-cassandra/Exercises/Exercise2/README.md

 1. Open the "Interpreter" configuration (right hand side, under "anonymous")
 2. Search for "cassandra"
-3. Click "Edit", update the "cassandra.hosts" to "cassandra" (previously "localhost"), and restart the Interpreter
+3. Click "Edit", update the "cassandra.hosts" to "cassandra" (previously "localhost"), click on "Save", and restart the Interpreter
 4. Create a new note ("Notebook" menu on the top --> "+ Create new note").
 You can select "cassandra" as the default Interpreter

 ## Exercise